-On March 27, 2013, we completed an underwritten public offering of 80,000 shares (8,000,000 depositary shares, each representing 1/100th of a share) of our newly designated 5.25% Series B Cumulative Redeemable Preferred Stock, at a price of \$2,500.00 per share (\$25.00 per depositary share).
-The net proceeds from this offering were approximately \$194 million, after deducting the underwriting discount and transaction expenses.
-We contributed the net proceeds from the offering to our Operating Partnership in exchange for 80,000 Series B Preferred Units having terms and preferences generally mirroring those of the Series B Preferred Stock.
+On March 27, 2013, Boston Properties, Inc. completed an underwritten public offering of 80,000 shares (8,000,000 depositary shares, each representing 1/100th of a share) of its newly designated 5.25% Series B Cumulative Redeemable Preferred Stock, at a price of \$2,500.00 per share (\$25.00 per depositary share).
+The net proceeds from this offering were approximately \$194 million, after deducting the underwriting discount and transaction expenses, and were contributed to us in exchange for 80,000 Series B Preferred Units.

-On August 29, 2013, our Operating Partnership redeemed approximately 861,400 Series Four Preferred Units for cash at the redemption price of \$50.00 per unit plus accrued and unpaid distributions through the redemption date.
+On August 29, 2013, we redeemed approximately 861,400 Series Four Preferred Units for cash at the redemption price of \$50.00 per unit plus accrued and unpaid distributions through the redemption date.

-During the year ended December 31, 2013, we acquired an aggregate of 929,441 common units of limited partnership interest, including 26,402 common units issued upon the conversion of LTIP units and 432,914 issued upon the conversion of Series Two preferred units, presented by the holders for redemption, in exchange for an equal number of shares of common stock.
+During the year ended December 31, 2013, Boston Properties, Inc. redeemed an aggregate of 929,441 common units of limited partnership interest, including 26,402 common units issued upon the conversion of LTIP units and 432,914 issued upon the conversion of Series Two preferred units, presented by the holders for redemption, in exchange for an equal number of shares of common stock.
+Each time Boston Properties, Inc. issues shares of common stock (other than in exchange for common units upon exercise by limited partners of their redemption right), it contributes the proceeds of such issuance to us in return for an equivalent number of common units.

-Special Dividend
+Special Distribution

-On December 2, 2013, we announced that our Board of Directors declared a special cash dividend of \$2.25 per common share payable on January 29, 2014 to shareholders of record as of the close of business on December 31, 2013.
-The decision to declare a special dividend was primarily a result of the sale of a 45% interest in our Times Square Tower property in October 2013.
-The Board of Directors did not make any change in our policy with respect to regular quarterly dividends.
-Holders of common units of limited partnership interest in our Operating Partnership, as of the close of business on December 31, 2013, received the same distribution on January 29, 2014.
-Holders of Series Two Preferred Units of limited partnership interest will participate in the special cash dividend (separately from their regular February 2014 distribution) on an as-converted basis in connection with their regular May 2014 distribution payment as provided in our Operating Partnership's partnership agreement.
+On December 2, 2013, Boston Properties, Inc., as our general partner, announced that its Board of Directors declared a special cash distribution of \$2.25 per unit payable on January 29, 2014 to common and LTIP unitholders of record as of the close of business on December 31, 2013.
+The decision to declare a special distribution was primarily a result of the sale of a 45% interest in our Times Square Tower property in October 2013.
+Boston Properties, Inc.'s Board of Directors did not make any change in its policy with respect to our regular quarterly distributions.
+Holders of Series Two Preferred Units will participate in the special cash distribution (separately from their regular February 2014 distribution) on an as-converted basis in connection with their regular May 2014 distribution payment as provided in our partnership agreement.